-- Make certain that the safety sensor is correctly connected and that the protective function of the protective device is ensured. - Make certain that, during all conversions, maintenance work and inspections, the system is securely shut down and protected against being restarted. - The safety sensor may only be used after it has been selected in accordance with the respectively applicable instructions and relevant standards, rules and regulations regarding labor protection and safety at work, and after it has been installed on the machine, connected, commissioned, and checked by a competent person (see chapter 2.3 "Competent persons"). - When selecting the safety sensor it must be ensured that its safety-related capability meets or exceeds the required Performance Level PL_r ascertained in the risk assessment (see chapter 15.1 "Safety-relevant technical data"). - The safety sensor may only be used in North America in applications that satisfy the requirements specified by NFPA 79. - With the "access guarding" function, the safety sensor detects persons only when they enter the danger zone but cannot tell whether there are any persons inside the danger zone.
-For this reason, a start/restart interlock in the safety chain is essential in this case.

-• The construction of the safety sensor must not be altered.
+- Make certain that the safety sensor is correctly connected and that the protective function of the protective device is ensured. - Make certain that, during all conversions, maintenance work and inspections, the system is securely shut down and protected against being restarted. - The safety sensor may only be used after it has been selected in accordance with the respectively applicable instructions and relevant standards, rules and regulations regarding labor protection and safety at work, and after it has been installed on the machine, connected, commissioned, and checked by a competent person (see chapter 2.3 "Competent persons"). - When selecting the safety sensor it must be ensured that its safety-related capability meets or exceeds the required Performance Level PLr ascertained in the risk assessment (see chapter 15.1 "Safety-relevant technical data"). - The safety sensor may only be used in North America in applications that satisfy the requirements specified by NFPA 79. - With the "access guarding" function, the safety sensor detects persons only when they enter the danger zone but cannot tell whether there are any persons inside the danger zone.
+For this reason, a start/restart interlock in the safety chain is essential in this case. - The construction of the safety sensor must not be altered.
 When manipulating the safety sensor, the protective function is no longer guaranteed.
 Manipulating the safety sensor also voids all warranty claims against the manufacturer of the safety sensor.

-- The safety sensor must be inspected regularly by a competent person to ensure proper integration and mounting (see chapter 15.1 "Safety-relevant technical data"). - The safety sensor must be exchanged after a maximum of 20 years.
-Repairs or the exchange of wear parts do not extend the mission time.
+• The safety sensor must be inspected regularly by a competent person to ensure proper integration and mounting (see chapter 15.1 "Safety-relevant technical data").